Kazim al-Samawi: Early years

 Kazim Jasir Faraj was born to Iraqi parents in the city of Samawah, his laqab, al-Samawi being derived from his birthplace.
 His exact birthyear is disputed.
 According to his own statement, he was born in 1925, whereas other sources claim 1919.
 Very little is known about his early years, except that he went to Baghdad to complete his education, and graduated from the Rural Teachers’ House in 1940.
-He began his literary career in the late 1940s with two beits in classical Arabic poetry genre.
+He began his literary career in the late 1940s with two bayts in classical Arabic poetry genre.
 He rose to prominence as a left-wing realist poet and committed journalist in the next two decades.

 Middle years

 He began his life in exile in the 1950s.
 While he was in Lebanon, the Iraqi government at the time, headed by Nuri al-Said, issued a decision to revoke his Iraqi citizenship in 1954, and as a result of this decision he moved to Hungary as a denaturalized citizen, with the help of its government.
 He stayed in Budapest for several years.
 After learning the Hungarian language, he became a member of the Hungarian Writers' Union.
 He continued writing poetry there, and some of his 1950s poems were translated into Hungarian, and were published in 1956 in a book titled Éji vándor.
 After 14 July Revolution, he returned to Iraq and his Iraqi citizenship was restored to him.
 In 1959, he was appointed director general of the Radio and Television Organization in the first Iraqi Republic.
 After three years, he resigned in protest against some practices that he saw as inconsistent with the goals of the revolution and was imprisoned for several months.
 He remained loyal, however, to the principles of the revolution and its leader, Abd al-Karim Qasim, who asked him to be an ambassador to Hungary.
 Al-Samawi refused, preferring to stay in Iraq and work in independent journalism.
 In 1959, al-Samawi published the newspaper Al-Insaniyah (الإنسانية), but it was closed down in 1961.
 Al-Samawi criticized a statement made by Qasim, when he gave a speech in an organization in which he was renouncing the Kurdish nation as a separated people of Arab descent.Al-Insaniyah published an editorial in response to the speech entitled "Kurdish nationalism is not a soluble bullet."